olsenjames1116/basicInformationalSite/README.md

 # basicInformationalSite

-A barebones site that provides server-side routing using Node.js and its supplied modules.
+A barebones site that provides server-side routing using Express and its supplied modules.

 This project highlights:

 - Node.js
-- fs module
-- http module
+- Express
 - Server-side routing